coprolit/rpg-rules/tactical-activity-tracking.md

 Hold position (Swim/Climb) | C
 Movement | special

+**Instantaneous actions** Some actions occur so quickly they are treated as instantaneous (0 AP); the first such action costs 0 AP and is thus a “free” action taking no time during the round, however any further instantaneous actions performed that round take 1 AP each.
+This represents the fact that no action is strictly instantaneous.

+**Round to Round Actions** A few actions may require more than 4 AP such as donning or removing armor, or picking a complicated lock.
+These actions take multiple rounds to complete and must usually be performed uninterrupted by other actions (although they may be combined with other actions such as movement).

+**Tactical Movement** Movement is a unique action during the combat round, because it is often combined with other actions, such as shooting while moving forward, advancing while drawing a weapon, or charging into combat.
+An action penalty based on one’s movement pace applies to all other actions performed in the round.

 ### parry
 The amount of `parry` to be used and who it will be used against must be announced at the beginning of the round, or as soon as melee ensues.